 Why would it be any different when it comes to finance?
 The new generation of financial services is using this knowledge to their advantage.

 Emotions allow users to make intuitive and quick decisions.
 We use cognition to understand and interpret our world, while emotions catalyze decision making.

-It's important to remember that these financial products are used by living people, not robots, so the solutions should evoke positive emotions in order to create a bond.
-This can be achieved in different ways, often in tiny details and nuances that some designers don't find relevant.
+It's important to remember that our financial products are used by living people, not robots, so the solutions should evoke positive emotions in order to create a bond.
+This banking innovation idea can be performed in different ways, often in tiny details and nuances that some designers don't find relevant.
 Examples are color schemes, icons and animated and eye-catching illustrations and interfaces.

 Visual effects and microinteractions convey emotions, leading to a greater engagement from the users, than, for example, static elements and plain information.

 Mobile banking app UX design by UXDA

 When it comes to credit, emotions such as stress, frustration and even fear might arise.
 Often the customers are faced with an informal, impersonal or even cold attitude that seems to exacerbate the situation.
 The app by Simah Saudi Credit Bureau aims to turn this around and introduced the animated character as a supportive figure to guide the user through the process.
 It explains the credit score and provides personalized advice, making the user feel safe and cared about.

 The main goal of the Simah character is to help the user get his or her financial health in better shape.